6 Showstopping Recipes That Eliminate the Need for an Elaborate Centerpiece

 - ¼ cup jet-black cocoa powder (regular cocoa can be substituted)

-Start by allowing the butter to fully come to room temperature, then add the salt and mix well.
+- Start by allowing the butter to fully come to room temperature, and then add the salt and mix well.
 Mix the flour and cornstarch together.
-Add the sugar to the butter, and combine well.
-Add the flour mixture, mixing until a dough is formed, then press it into the baking tray.
+Add the sugar to the butter and combine well.
+Add the flour mixture, mixing until a dough is formed, and then press it into the baking tray.
 Bake for 30 minutes.